zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 With shutters, the slats are usually permanent.
 You  can’t move them up or down completely.
 You can only open and close them.
 With blinds, you’re able to not only open and close the slats to let light in or to  block light from coming in, but to move the blinds to the top or to the bottom, typica lly.
 Now, if you have blinds where the slats are horizontal, we usually call tho se “venetian blinds,” like the city of Venice in Italy.

-You can also have what are called “vertical blinds. ” Those are blinds, often used for large windows or doors, that go from top to bot tom instead of from side to side, and like horizontal or venetian blinds, you c an also open and close the slats or push them to expose the entire window or door. “ Mini blinds” are the same as
+You can also have what are called “vertical blinds. ” Those are blinds, often used for large windows or doors, that go from top to bot tom instead of from side to side, and like horizontal or venetian blinds, you can also open and close the slats or push them to expose the entire window or door. “ Mini blinds” are the same as

 blinds, except the slats are smaller and usually na rrower than you would see in regular blinds.